 We are a fully inclusive school and strive constantly to ensure that all pupils reach their full potential.
 All children will receive quality first teaching which includes appropriate differentiation and adjustments.
 Some pupils will need a form of support which is "additional to and different from" that which is normally provided.
 The school tracks the progress of all pupils constantly to feed into teaching and learning.
 If a pupil shows less progress than expected the school will take steps to remedy this.
 This may be in the form of some equipment, additional support in class or a programme of catch up.

-We pay attention to the Local Authority document about placing a pupil on the register of SEN.

-Main Areas of Need: This may include School Provision: Speech, Language, Communication and Interaction Pupils on the Autistic Spectrum (ASD) including those with Asperger's Syndrome Pupils with Speech and Language delay or disorder The school ethos values all pupils, and their diverse abilities are equally celebrated.
-Whole school policies, revisited annually to ensure inclusion and progress for pupils with SEND.
-Staff, where possible, undertake continuing professional development (CPD) as necessary to meet the needs of their pupils.
-The school has an effective assessment process on entry to Reception year.
+We pay attention to the Local Authority document about placing a pupil on the register of SEN. This may include Main Areas of School Provision: Need: Pupils on the Autistic Spectrum • The school ethos values all pupils, and their diverse abilities are Speech, Language, (ASD) including those with equally celebrated.
+Communication Asperger's Syndrome • Whole school policies, revisited annually to ensure inclusion and and Interaction Pupils with Speech and Language progress for pupils with SEND. delay or disorder Staff, where possible, undertake continuing professional development (CPD) as necessary to meet the needs of their pupils. • The school has an effective assessment process on entry to Reception year.
 This provides a baseline to assess and monitor progress.
-New arrivals into other year groups are assessed and any barriers
+New arrivals into other year groups are assessed and any barriers ٠